On behalf of the Board of Directors of MRPL and on my behalf, it is my

-- An advanced technology has been employed for cleaning Crude Tanks in
+- Advanced technology has been deployed for cleaning Crude oil Tanks in

-- Seawater quality monitoring was carried out by M/s.
+- Regular Seawater quality monitoring is being carried out by M/s.

 College of Fisheries on fortnight basis indicating no adverse effect on

-- Ten Ground Water monitoring stations in and around Refi nery have been set up and regular monitoring of ground water quality is being
+- Ten Ground Water monitoring stations in and around Refnery have been

+setup and regular monitoring of ground water quality is being carried

 - Ambient air quality monitoring is being done inside and outside the

-Refi nery at 9 locations (including two locations at Phase-III Project
+Refnery at 9 locations (including 2 locations at Phase-III Project

 site) as per revised National Ambient Air Quality Monitoring Standard.